openforis/sepal-doc/docs/source/setup/filezilla.rst

 built-in tools
 --------------

-To exchange files with SEPAL you can use the build-in tools of the platform. that does not require any instalation.
+To exchange files with SEPAL you can use the build-in tools of the platform. that does not require any installation.

 .. note::

-    Remeber that these tools are limited and that big upload or download will require to use an FTP solution.
+    Remember that these tools are limited and that big upload or download will require to use an FTP solution.

 Jupyter Notebook
 ^^^^^^^^^^^^^^^^